fpopic/github-repo-hosting-protobuf/README.md

-This repository is hosting protobuf file.
+This repository is hosting some examples of protobuf files.